0. Introduction

 - 14. So many words

-- 15. Prominently salient →
+- 15. Prominently Salient →

-15. Prominently salient
+15. Prominently Salient

-in our Rule, we can specify the
+By using (declare (salience in our Rule, we can specify

-our rules, and the Rete algorithm builds around it.
+for our rules, and the Rete algorithm builds around it.

-Rules have a salience of 0
+Rules have a salience of 0 by default.
+Rules with a

-greater than 0
+salience greater than 0 will execute before them.

-lower salience will execute after them.
+Similarly, Rules with a lower salience will execute after them.

 According to the

-Basic Programming Guide, this feature should be used sparingly:
+Programming Guide, this feature should be used sparingly:

 Despite the large number of possible values, with good design there's rarely a need for more than five salience values in a simple program and ten salience values in a complex program.